stella3d/job-system-cookbook/README.md

 C# Job System Cookbook
 =======================

 This is a repo of examples I've written to learn how to use the C# job system to write systems at scale, here for reference and sharing.

+The goal of this repo is making it clearer how you can _structure_ your data, _schedule_ your jobs, and use the results.
+So, the examples use easy to understand problems & algorithms.

 This doesn't (yet!) cover things related to using C# jobs with the upcoming Entity Component System.

 Each example script has a corresponding scene where it's set up.

 ## Examples